 The community of the Merriwa district is appalled by Council's decision, as Gummun Place is recognised as a vital service for the district's ageing community.
-Its doors were opened on 27 March 1994 by your father, (then) Member for Hunter.
-Therefore, given the family connection and your standing, we would like to ask for your assistance to help secure the future of Gummun Place Aged Care Hostel in Merriwa NSW.
+Therefore, we would like to ask for your assistance to help secure the future of Gummun Place Aged Care Hostel in Merriwa NSW.